-Our mission at Manifest Magic is to empower Black women to overcome barriers created by racial and gender bias through education, engagement, access, and advocacy.
+Our mission at Manifest Magic is to empower Black women civically, economically, socially, and healthfully to overcome barriers created by racial and gender bias through education, engagement, access, and advocacy.

-Collaboration: Together, we are better.
+Together, we are better.

 Strength in numbers and power in unity.

 Keep covenant with the creation of safe spaces.

-Respect: Everyone deserves dignity and respect.
+Lead with grace.
+Everyone deserves dignity and respect.